Honduran People and Culture

 For flavour, the Honduran chef will rely heavily on spices such as cumin, curry, allspice, and achiote; fresh herbs such as coriander and oregano; and lime juice to give food a very rich flavour.
 As far as "hotness", Honduran food usually is not as hot as many would imagine, using Mexican food as a reference.

 Honduran food does usually contain meat.
 Beef is preferred, but chicken and pork are also very popular.
-The predominant and traditional method for cooking meats is to marinate them and then grill them over a charcoal barbeque.
+The predominant and traditional method for cooking meats is to marinate and then grill them over a charcoal barbeque.
 Delicious seafood recipies are traditionally served in the coastal areas.
 Lamb, which is popular in many middle-eastern recipies, is virtually non-existant in the traditional Honduran cookbook.

 As in other countries in the area, Honduran food relies heavily on the use of corn (maize) as a basic ingredient.
 Nearly all traditional recipies contain corn or foods made from corn.
 The starting ingredient for all these is "masa" (literally "dough" or "mass") which is dough made by mixing water with dry corn flour made by grinding corn that's been subjected a nixtamalization process.
 Nixtamalization changes the corn kernel at the chemical level, makes the corn easy to digest, and increases its nutritional value.